Quiet Workouts For Small Spaces That Will Break A Sweat

 Choose home gym equipment wisely

-You don’t need gym equipment to work out at home.
-High Intensity Zero Equipment with Kayla Itsines (formerly BBG Zero Equipment) workouts use your bodyweight as resistance, and High Intensity with Kayla (formerly BBG) workouts can be done with household items in place of equipment (here’s a list of household swaps to get you started).
+You don’t need gym equipment to work out effectively at home.
+High Intensity Zero Equipment with Kayla Itsines workouts use your bodyweight as resistance, and Kayla's original High Intensity program can be done with household items instead of equipment (here’s a list of household swaps to get you started).

 How to make your quiet workouts effective